For Better, for Worse… 6 Types of Marriage

 Travelling to new places, trying adventurous activities, exploring alternative forms of entertainment, and starting new hobbies are good options here.

-Reconnecting with previously loved places, experiences, or people, that once brought joy and fulfilment but have since been eclipsed by the busyness of life can also serve the same purpose.
+Reconnecting with previously loved places, experiences, or people, which once brought joy and fulfilment but have since been eclipsed by the busyness of life, can also serve the same purpose.

-These experiences can create a renewed sense of “aliveness” for both parties and generate conversations that lead to a deeper interest in one another.
+These experiences can create a renewed sense of “aliveness” for both parties and generate conversations that deepen their interest in one another.

-Practising relational curiosity and not defaulting to assumption (which some say is the lowest form of knowledge) can also result in greater levels of mutual appreciation.
+Practising relational curiosity and not defaulting to assumption (which some say is the lowest form of knowledge) can also result in greater mutual appreciation.

 The Disappointing Marriage